 {T}, and {F,T}).
 Another example of such a class is the hash

-map from float keys to short
+map from float

 values (that one is generated).
 However, I think that a